-Once the Assignable insert sends and returns have been set up on the Input and Output screens, they can be patched to channels and groups, in the same way that channel inputs are patched.
+Once the assignable insert sends and returns have been set up on the IO -Input and I/O - Output screens, they can be patched here to channels and groups, in the same way that channel inputs are patched.
 The Fader View buttons select which paths are on display.

-Assignable inserts can also be patched to channels and groups by using the optional I/O Matrix panel on the console.
-Once connected, the Insert is switched into the channel path using the buttons on the Input/Output module.
+The assignable inserts can also be patched to channels and groups by using the I/O Matrix panel.
+Once connected, the insert is switched into the channel path using the buttons on the Input/Output panel (shown).

-All the Inserts are listed on the left hand side of the screen.
+All the inserts can be accessed on the left hand side of the screen.
 Most inserts are treated as pairs in the labelling.
 L and R are used to distinguish the two halves of the pair.
 This makes it easier for them to be used as a stereo insert but does not necessarily mean they are stereo.
 The two halves of the pair can be used for separate mono signals.
+The inserts can be viewed as pairs (best for patching to stereo paths) or individual (best for patching to mono paths).